timgott/neon/article/Neon Integrals.md

 Assume the radius is 1 for now.
 Reducing the number of variables makes it easier to derive for both the computer and for ourselves.
 We can correct for that later by scaling the coordinates.

-Wolfram Alpha does not handle larger periodic $t$ values directly (you have to add the `floor` part).
-I have computed this using Sage Math and manually rewritten:
+Wolfram Alpha does not handle larger periodic $t$ values directly (you have to add the `floor` part below).
+I have computed this using Sage Math and manually rewritten a bit to make it shorter:

 ```glsl {.shader-lib}
 #define M_PI 3.14159265359